thoughtworks-jumpstart/guides/docs/introduction/faq.md

 No. Unfortunately, there are no grants available for foreigners at this time.

-## Which programming language will be taught at JumpStart?
+## Which programming language will be taught at Jumpstart?

 JavaScript.